Varicella zoster is a DNA virus responsible for:

 - If no previous infection – varicella zoster IgG testing is required to confirm immunity status.

-If not immune, the woman should be given varicella zoster immunoglobulin (VZIG) within 10 days of the contact, and before any rash appears (it has no benefit once the rash has appeared).
+If not immune and less than 20 weeks gestation, the woman should receive varicella zoster immunoglobulin (VZIG) within 10 days of the contact, and before the onset of rash.

 These women should then be managed as potentially infectious from 8 to 28 days.